Last Updated on June 9, 2024 by Soumya

 The museum is open 9 am – 5 pm every day of the week except on Sundays.

-P.S.
-Displays at the museum can be disturbing.
+The museum’s displays can be disturbing.
 We did not feel quite right after visiting.
 The artifacts and stories are very moving.
 However, these stories need to be told and are ones that we should not ignore.
-It can be tough to learn about history sometimes but we should learn to prevent such atrocities from happening in the future.
+It can be tough to learn about history sometimes, but we should learn to prevent such atrocities from happening in the future.

 Head to the Pineapple Fountain

-Next up on our one day in Charleston itinerary is the beautiful Pineapple Fountain, a must-do when in Charleston.
+Next up on our one-day in Charleston itinerary is the beautiful Pineapple Fountain, a must-visit when in Charleston.

-This famous Charleston icon sits right along the harbor in the middle of a green public space called the Waterfront Park.
+This famous Charleston icon is located along the harbor in a green public space called Waterfront Park.

 Did you know that pineapple is the symbol of hospitality in Charleston?
 And the fact that there are so many pineapple icons sprinkled all over the city in art, architecture, and even jewelry?